richard-fisher/ramaze/guide/general/views.md

       end
     end

-In this example two layouts are used, "index_layout" for the index() method and "alternative_layout" for all other methods.
+In this example two layouts are used, `index_layout` for the index() method and `alternative_layout` for all other methods.

-The second way is using the method "set_layout".
+The second way is using the method `set_layout`.
 This method works almost identical to layout() but has one big advantage: it can set method specific layouts.
 Changing the code posted above so that it uses this method would look like the following: